 Second-degree term: A variable raised to the second power, like x2, or the product of exactly two variables, like x and y

-Linear equation: An equation in which the highest power of the variable is always one.
+Linear equation: An equation in which the highest power of the variable is always one and which describes a straight line on a graph.
 The standard form of a linear equation with one variable is: Ax + B = 0.
 These are some of the easier algebraic equations to solve, and are introduced early in the subject.

 Linear model: A model that assumes a linear relationship between the input variables (x) and the single output variable (y)